Tag: garden how to (Page 1 of 2)

 Garlic Lovers Unite!

-I love a good two for one and garlic delivers every time!
+I love a good two for one, and garlic delivers every time!

-This bulb is used to flavor foods the world over, and one of the best kept secrets about garlic is the garlic scape!
+Garlic bulbs are used to flavor foods the world over, and one of the best kept secrets about garlic is the garlic scape!

 The garlic scape is slightly milder and somehow ‘brighter’ than the underground cloves.
 They can be eaten raw or cooked with the flavor changing drastically after heating.
 I enjoy eating them in a few different ways.
-In a garlic scape pesto (recipe below), grilling them with a drizzle of olive oil and a squeeze of lemon juice- when they magically taste like asparagus, or fermenting for a spicy mid-winter snack.

 They show up around midsummer in farmers markets, but the surest way to gather garlic scapes is to grow your own!